Annex VI

 1 Background

-The Agency has already provided its guidance in the Transaction Reporting User Manual (TRUM), in relation to Data Field No (48) Delivery point or zone (Table 1) and Data Field No (41) Delivery point or zone (Table 2) for electricity or gas supply and derivative contracts.
+ACER has provided its guidance in the Transaction Reporting User Manual (TRUM), in relation to Data Field (48) Delivery point or zone (Table 1) and Data Field (41) Delivery point or zone (Table 2) for electricity or gas supply and derivative contracts.
 The following is explained in the TRUM:

-Data Fields No (48) Table 1 and No (41) Table 2 Delivery point or zone
+Data Fields (48) and (41) Delivery point or zone (available in Table 1 and Table 2, respectively)

 No. Field Identifier Description